 In one of the previous posts we briefly described “5 steps for better data quality” and in this article I’m going to dig in to the second step “Secure ownership” in more detail.

-Basic requirement for “Secure ownership” step is to “define how to find responsible person or owner for the data” (within the selected data domain).
-The idea is to define the class holding “the owner” data by walking through the data model, starting from the root record that is being modelled.
+The basic requirement for the “Secure ownership” step is to define how to find responsible person or owner for the data (within the selected data domain).
+The idea is to define the class holding the owner data by walking through the data model, starting from the root record that is being modelled.

-So, for step 1 (“Select domain”), the “owner” is the same role as the “data owner” in the POC model.
-And the “owner” for step 2 (“Secure ownership”) is more about the “data provider” role.
-In real life the “data providers” are often people or integrated systems that has responsibilities over e.g. CI, user, company, agreement etc. data records.
+So, for step 1 (Select domain), the Owner is the same role as the Data Owner in the POC model.
+And the Owner for step 2 (Secure ownership) is more about the Data Provider role.
+In real life the Data Providers are often people or integrated systems that have responsibilities over CI, user, company, agreement etc. data records.

 Next, let’s look at some examples: how to define ownership (or data providers) as part of data models.